Siliconrob/ownerrez-mapbox-hapijs/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

+← `public/map.html`: Holds the display map rendering.

 ← `public/style.css`: The styling rules for the pages in your site.

-← `server.js`: The **Node.js** server script for your new site.
+← `index.js`: The **Node.js** server script for your new site.
 The JavaScript defines the endpoints in the site back-end, one to return the homepage and one to update with the submitted color.
 Each one sends data to a Handlebars template which builds these parameter values into the web page the visitor sees.

 ← `package.json`: The NPM packages for your project's dependencies.

+← `routes/`: This folder holds all the predefined Swagger entry points for hapijs to communicate with the OwnerRez API.

-← `src/`: This folder holds the site template along with some basic data files.
+← `src/`: This folder holds general server side helper files for working with hapijs.

-← `src/pages/index.hbs`: This is the main page template for your site.
-The template receives parameters from the server script, which it includes in the page HTML.
-The page sends the user submitted color value in the body of a request, or as a query parameter to choose a random color.

-← `src/colors.json`: A collection of CSS color names.
-We use this in the server script to pick a random color, and to match searches against color names.

-← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

 ## Try this next 🏗️

 Take a look in `TODO.md` for next steps you can try out in your new site!

-___Want a minimal version of this project to build your own Node.js app?
-Check out [Blank Node](https://glitch.com/edit/#!/remix/glitch-blank-node)!___
+**_Want a minimal version of this project to build your own Node.js app?
+Check out [Blank Node](https://glitch.com/edit/#!/remix/glitch-blank-node)!_**

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)